ferrucc-io/ferruccio/content/posts/ubi.md

 If there's something that I held as a deep belief growing up is that there is not such a thing as a free lunch.

 I also developed an instinct to spot trends.
-First, as a music blogger, I wanted to find the best emerging artists.

-Now I'm interested in trends to find opportunities.
+Now I'm interested in trends, mostly to find opportunities, but also for fun.

 So when I stumbled upon [Andrew Yang](https://www.yang2020.com/).
 I listened to a couple of his interviews and realised his ideas are powerful and bipartisan.